 Newport News is an extremely ethnically-diverse city.
 The people who call Newport News home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newport News residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Newport News include English, Irish, Italian, and Scottish.
+Important ancestries of people in Newport News include German, Irish, English, Italian, and Polish.

 The most common language spoken in Newport News is English.
 Other important languages spoken here include Spanish and German/Yiddish.